Preethi1729/Home_Automation_Using_Alexa/README.md

 # Home_Automation_Using_Alexa
-controlling and automating all the home appliances through a single voice command
+The device is used to automate most of our home appliances.
+With a single voice command given to Alexa, we can eradicate the daily household mechanical work.
+Its main motive is to turn your home into a smart home.